 It’s one of the pinhead paintings.

-Note: You must have noticed if you googled Kofi Agorsor that his work has evolved.
-Since the writing of this story I have seen pinhead paintings of men too: fishermen and jazz musicians.
+Note: You must have noticed if you googled Kofi Agorsor that he has pinhead paintings of men too: fishermen and jazz musicians.
 He is quoted as saying that he loves women and loves their company.
 So there you have it.
+Check out more of Kofi Agorsor’s work

 QUESTION: Do you have any fun stories about art you have bought or artists you have met during your foreign travels?
 Hit that comment button!